-Just a few minutes’ walk away from Telok Ayer and Tanjong Pagar MRT stations, the centre can get very crowded during lunchtime when office workers head down in droves for lunch, although that is also the only time most of the stalls are open.
+Just a few minutes’ walk away from Telok Ayer and Tanjong Pagar MRT stations, the centre can get more crowded during lunchtime when office workers head down in droves for lunch, although that is also the only time most of the stalls are opened.

 (Click PLAY for highlights of Amoy Street Food Centre.)

 The hawker centre was opened in 1983, and has been constantly undergoing changes and renovations.

 It also boasts a wide range of stalls with both foods from older generations to newer, more modern stalls selling all kinds of food items from age old favourites like Char Kway Teow to more ‘modern’ foods like Singapore ramen, donburi bowls and handmade burgers.

 There are many, many worthy stalls there.
 On Level 1 there are Shao Paradise (01-10), Shah Alam (01-69), Selera Kampung Authentic Indonesia Cuisine (01-74), Bismillah Muslim Food (01-63), Warung Parsanga (01-75), Luan Jie Mei Shi (01-30), New Hong Kong Congee (01-04), Lian He Shao La Chicken Rice (01-20), Chikedap (01-70), Famous Amoy Street Lor Mee (01-08), Fishii Tales (01-54), Ah Hai Fish Porridge and Seafood (01-49), Basil & Mint (01-47), Lagoon In A Bowl (01-48), Rong Teochew Fish Porridge (01-12), Healthy Vegetarian (01-44), Wonder Food (01-31).